Geffreyvanderbos/geffre/src/journal/aeropress-common-man.md

 date: 2024-05-01
 ---

-This weekend Loki woke up much earlier than us, he was rustling and squeaking through the smallest  living area you ever saw.
-Groggily we told him to settle, instead he started wagging his tail faster when he saw our pillow-creased faces peeking down from the loft.
-He was ready for the day and wondered why we weren’t.
+This weekend Loki woke up much earlier than us, he was rustling and squeaking through the smallest living area you ever seen.
+Groggily we told him to settle.
+Instead, he started wagging his tail faster when he saw our pillow-creased faces peeking down from the loft.
+He was ready for the day and wondered why we weren't.
 The tiny house was true to its name.
-I can’t imagine it was more than a couple of square meters.
+I can't imagine it was more than a couple of square meters.
 We had to move the furniture around to make room for our Shiba Inu’s bed.

 I clambered down the steepest stairs that should have been a ladder, poured the kibble in the dog bowl–which is not to Loki the Gourmet his liking–and turned on the water cooker for a nice cup of coffee.

-The Aeropress is my favorite piece of coffee gear when I’m traveling.
-It’s versatile, easy to use, and to keep clean.
-Making a proper cup of coffee is a process of trail and error.
+The Aeropress is my favorite piece of coffee gear when I'm traveling.
+Making a proper cup of coffee with it is a process of trial and error.
 However, I think I figured it out and want to share it with you.
 This is *the Aeropress recipe for the common man*.

 Here’s what you need: the Aeropress, an Aeropress filter, ground coffee, a water cooker, a coffee cup that is wide enough to fit the Aeropress, and something to stir with.